 Bloomsbury Reader on Islam in the West.
 (Bloomsbury, 2015).

 The Call of Bilal: Islam in the African Diaspora.
 (UNC Press, 2014).

 Encyclopedia of Muslim-American History, general editor.
 (Facts on File, 2010).

-The Columbia Sourcebook of Muslims in the United States, editor (New York: Columbia University Press, 2008).
+The Columbia Sourcebook of Muslims in the United States, editor (Columbia University Press, 2008).

-Islam in Black America: Identity, Liberation, and Difference in African-American Islamic Thought (Albany: State University of New York Press, 2002).
+Islam in Black America: Identity, Liberation, and Difference in African-American Islamic Thought (SUNY Press, 2002).

 Co-Founder and Co-Editor, Journal of Africana Religions, 2011-